The Black Cat (1981 film): Production

 The film's original shooting title was Il gatto di Park Lane.
 It was shot on location in the villages of West Wycombe, Chalfont St Giles and Hambleden, Buckinghamshire, and at film studios in Rome.
 Filming took place between 11 August and 28 September 1980.

 Release

 The Black Cat was distributed theatrically in Italy by Italian International Film on April 4, 1981.
 It was released theatrically in the United States in February 1984.

 The film has been released on DVD in America by Anchor Bay Entertainment on May 29, 2001 and Blue Underground and in the UK by Salvation Films and Shameless Screen Entertainment.

-Critical reception
+Reception

 Allmovie wrote, "As usual, [Fulci] conjures up a spooky atmosphere with effortless skill – a scene with Patrick Magee wandering through a fog-shrouded graveyard at night is truly creepy – but the film's meandering script makes it sputter when it should be building in intensity.
 Thus, The Black Cat never rises above being an exercise in style".